passworks/help-docs/_posts/2016-06-07-barcode-comparison.md

 description: Comparision for barcodes
 ---

-> Remember: The Android Pay integration stills in beta and some features and integrations might
+> Warning: The Android Pay integration stills in beta and some features and integrations might
 > not be available for users yet.

-This is the list of avaialbe barcodes by platforms combined:
+This is the list of available barcodes by platforms combined:

 | Barcode Type  | Apple Wallet  | Android Pay |
 |---------------|---------------|-------------|